systemetric/shepherd/sheepsrc/docs/uploading.md

 Now click the **Upload** button to upload the selected file.

 :::warning
 Uploading code will stop the robot if it is currently running.
 :::

 ## Run

 If you're on the **Upload** page, click the **run it from this page** link.
 Otherwise, you can access the run page at
-<http://robot.go/run> or by clicking the green run button on the Shepherd homepage.
+<http://robot.go/run> or by clicking the green run button on the Shepherd homepage (note upload button has been removed to simplify the UI).

 ![Run Button](./images/shepherd-run.png)